geigerzaehler/beets-alternatives/README.md

 $ beet alt update myplayer
 ```

-After going for a run you mitght realize that Bach is probably not the
+After going for a run you might realize that Bach is probably not the
 right thing to work out to.
 So you decide to put Beethoven on your
 player.